Minor in Strategic Procurement

-With the last 20-30 years’ of globalization and technological developments, supply markets and networks have become highly complex and therefore demand a well-structured and organized management set-up to find the right suppliers.
-This has led to a shift of the role of procurement from cost savings only to value creation for the company as a whole.
+With the last 20-30 years’ of globalization and technological developments, supply markets and networks have become highly complex and therefore demand a well-structured and organized management set-up to find the right suppliers and sustain constructive relationships.
+The Covid-19 pandemic has made this an even more important matter in order to reduce supply chain disruptions.
+Further, climate changes empathize the need to source from suppliers with outspoken sustainability agendas.
+All these developments have led to/must lead to a shift in the role of procurement from cost saving only to value creation for the company as a whole.
 With this shift, the procurement organization becomes a nexus of relationships with internal and external stakeholders.
-Internal stakeholders are business units that benefit from the competencies of the procurement organizations and external stakeholders are primarily suppliers of goods and services.
+Internal stakeholders are business units that benefit from the competencies of the procurement organizations and external stakeholders are suppliers of goods and services as well as societies.
 As cost of goods sold (COGS) is 50-80% in companies with manufacturing and in service companies, the equivalent is 30%, there are plenty of opportunities to create value for the companies through not at least supplier relationships.
 Procurement is climbing up the strategic agenda in corporations.

 The minor in Strategic Procurement gives you a comprehensive set of analytical and management tools to elevate a traditional procurement organization to the strategic level.
 It provides students with the new skill-sets to drive procurement transformation from both an analytical and an execution perspective.